A quantum algorithm for modular flow: Applications

 \subsection{von Neumann entropy and query complexity lower bound}

-Computing the von Neumann entropy of an $n$-dimensional density matrix to $\epsilon$-additive precision with success probability $1-\delta$ is known to have a query complexity scaling like $\Omega(n^2 \log(1/\delta)/\epsilon)$ \cite{gur_sublinear_2021,acharya_measuring_2020}. \footnote{The lower bound is given in \cite{acharya_measuring_2020} as $\Omega(n^2/\epsilon)$ assuming a success probability of at least $2/3$, which the authors note can be boosted to $1-\delta$ by repeating the algorithm $O(\log(1/\delta))$ times.
-We include the log factor here for ease of comparison to our result.} By reducing the computation of the von Neumann entropy to an application of our modular flow protocol, we can prove a lower bound on the complexity of computing the modular flow.
+Computing the von Neumann entropy of an $n$-dimensional density matrix to $\epsilon$-additive precision is known to have a query complexity scaling like $\Omega( (n/\epsilon)^{\frac{1}{2}} + (\log n)/\epsilon)$~\cite{chen2025listcomplexityboundsproperty}.
+By reducing the computation of the von Neumann entropy to an application of our modular flow protocol, we can prove a lower bound on the complexity of computing the modular flow.